IsraelShowell/Stock-Master/README.md

 # Description:
 This repository hosts the Back-End of the account creation, login, and dashboard functionality of the Inventory Management software.
+This project was designed for a Hackathon hosted by Headstarter AI!
+Israel developed the Back-End and the basic UI using Python, SQLite, Flask, and HTML/CSS.
+The Front-End was based off of a template from HTML5 UP that we used for our home page, then the other web application's pages were styled after the home page, and Israel connected the Front-End to the Back-End.

+# Skills Practiced:
+- Web Application Development
+- Full-Stack Development (Front/Back-End)
+- UI/UX Design
+- Collaboration
+- Meeting a tight deadline
+- HTML/CSS, Python, Flask, SQLite, PythonAnywhere, Javascript (Tech Stack)

 # Version History:
 # V-1.00: (7-27-24)